How SaaS Products are Changing the Web Design Industry

 The process of designing a website used to be rather tedious and slow-moving.
 First, a designer would create a mockup of the finished website.
 It would then need to be coded, often from scratch, by a developer.

 If an element needed to be changed, the designer would do another mockup, and the dev would need to code it again.
-There is a lot of back and forth in this kind of workflow, and projects would often take months.
-The more complex the code, the longer it would take, and the higher the price would be as well.
+This kind of workflow has a lot of back and forth, and projects often take months.
+The more complex the code, the longer it would take, and the higher the price would also be.

 SaaS web builders have cut this process down significantly.
-Blocks of code are now created automatically, and a designer can create a website from scratch, even if they have no idea what the code itself means.
-Of course, understanding it makes fixes and changes simpler, but even if a dev needs to be brought on board, their work will take much less time.
+Blocks of code are now created automatically, and a designer can create a website from scratch, even if they have no idea what the code means.
+Of course, understanding it simplifies fixes and changes, but even if a dev needs to be brought on board, their work will take much less time.

-The testing phase of a design project can now be reached much quicker, and there is no time wasted.
+The testing phase of a design project can now be reached much quicker, and there is no wasted time.
 You can now create a functional prototype in a manner of weeks.

 This way, SaaS solutions provide designers with much more freedom and flexibility.